 Yes, you can, but this will attract data charges if you cannot access a wireless network.
 Also, channels are limited when viewing on the go.

 Does FireStick have the Spectrum app?

 No. Unfortunately, the Spectrum TV app will not work on any Amazon FireStick or Fire TV device.
-You can sideload the app, however it will display an error message as soon as you open the app.
+You can sideload the app, but it will display an error message when you open it.

 - How To Install Kodi 20.2 on Android TV and TV Box [September 2023] - August 28, 2023